groupdocs-conversion/GroupDocs.Conversion-Docs/java/developer-guide/advanced-usage/converting/conversion-options-by-document-family/convert-to-html-with-advanced-options.md

 hideChildren: False
 ---
 **[GroupDocs.Conversion](https://products.groupdocs.com/conversion/java)** provides the [MarkupConvertOptions](https://reference.groupdocs.com/java/conversion/com.groupdocs.conversion.options.convert/MarkupConvertOptions) class to give you control over conversion results.
 The following options could be set:
-*   [setFixedLayout](https://reference.groupdocs.com/java/conversion/com.groupdocs.conversion.options.convert/MarkupConvertOptions#setFixedLayout(boolean)) - controls the HTML generation.
+*   [setFixedLayout](https://reference.groupdocs.com/java/conversion/com.groupdocs.conversion.options.convert/MarkupConvertOptions#setFixedLayout(boolean)) controls the HTML generation.
 If it's set to *true*, a fixed layout will be used e.g. absolutely positioned HTML element.
-*   [setZoom](https://reference.groupdocs.com/java/conversion/com.groupdocs.conversion.options.convert/MarkupConvertOptions#setZoom(int)) - specifies the zoom level in percentage.
-The default is 100.
+*   [setZoom](https://reference.groupdocs.com/java/conversion/com.groupdocs.conversion.options.convert/MarkupConvertOptions#setZoom(int)) specifies the zoom level in percentage.
+The default value is 100.
-*   [setUsePdf](https://reference.groupdocs.com/java/conversion/com.groupdocs.conversion.options.convert/MarkupConvertOptions#setUsePdf(boolean)) - in some cases, for better rendering and element positioning the source document should be converted to PDF first.
+*   [setUsePdf](https://reference.groupdocs.com/java/conversion/com.groupdocs.conversion.options.convert/MarkupConvertOptions#setUsePdf(boolean)).
+Sometimes, for better rendering and element positioning the source document should be converted to PDF first.
 If this property is set to *true*, the input is first converted to PDF format and after that to the desired format.

-The following code snippet shows how to convert to HTML with advanced options
+The following code snippet shows how to convert to HTML with advanced options:

 ```java
 import com.groupdocs.conversion.Converter;